swisstopo/swissgeol-boreholes-dataextraction/docs/groundtruth-json.md

 # `ground_truth.json` input structure

-This repository expects **ground-truth training/evaluation data** to be provided as a single JSON file.
+**Ground-truth training/evaluation data** needs to be provided in the form of a JSON file in order to do the following:

+- compute accuracy metrics for the extracted data on a certain datasets
+- train classification models (see train_BERT.md for more details on that use case)

-This document describes the expected format of the ground-truth file.
+This document describes the format of the ground-truth file.

 ---